jacksonlevine/planning/captstone-proposal.md

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

-  - Generating a world for the users and allowing users to build on to to the world
+  - Generating a voxel world for the users and allowing users to build on to to the world
   - Realistic physics in the world

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?